 I have started doing this for birthday cards throughout the year as well: Take a nice photo of your family and upload it to a simple design program like Canva to make a nice Christmas-themed design and print it out.
-Its free, its easy, and its also a whole lot more special than your stock-standard Christmas card.
+Its free, it’s easy, and it’s also a whole lot more special than your stock-standard Christmas card.
 You can also find a whole range of cute craft ideas the kids can do to create their own cards.

 Get your bonbon on

 It’s so simple to make your own bonbons and Christmas decorations.
 It’s also fun for the kids and helps build the Christmas excitement in the house.
-There are a heap of cool Christmas decoration ideas online that are simple and fun to make.
+There is a heap of cool Christmas decoration ideas online that are simple and fun to make.
 You could even make personalised decorations as gifts for your family and friends.

 Buy on sale